aftermath2/btry/README.md

 > [!Warning]
 > Do not share your private key.
 It is never sent to the server, only its derived public key and signature are used to store your bets and claim the prizes in case you win.

-## Battles (coming soon)

-Battles are a **non-custodial** PvP game based on HODL contracts where two players compete for a fixed amount of money.

-The funds are never in the hands of BTRY, it merely acts as a coordinator and decides which payment to settle (loser -> winner) and which one to cancel (winner -> loser).

-Initially, the idea is simple, both users choose one number between 0 and 1000, BTRY generates one randomly and the one that got it closer wins.
-However, we may move towards other forms of deciding a winner, like real events outcomes.
-There has been demand for a sports betting platform based on Lightning on some forums and these technologies may be a great fit for that.

-The random number generation is based on provably fair random numbers, so both parties can validate that the results are fair and not manipulated.

 ## Building BTRY